 Evaluation of our products and services is continuous.
 Our interests include impact on soil carbon, soil microbes, and grassland vegetation health and appearance.

 In short, it is not good for leaves to be left to sit after they fall on a lawn… that is, if you would like to continue to have a lawn of grass.
 If left alone, leaves will mat on top of the grass, cutting out your lawn’s access to sunlight and air, and quickly […]

 Beaver dam analogs, also known as BDAs, are man-made structures built out of wood and other natural resources designed to replicate the form and function of beaver dams.
-The Center began working on BDAs this year with the intent to help restore freshwater ecosystems and make possible habitats more suitable for beavers.
-Being that BDAs […]
+ACP began working on BDAs this year with the intent to help restore freshwater ecosystems and make possible habitats more suitable for beavers.
+Being that BDAs are […]

 The Virginia Wildlife Habitat Cooperative, a sector of the Center, is working with residents of Gordonsville, VA to develop pollinator and quail corridors through neighboring land parcels.
 These corridors are simply designated areas on the owner’s land that we work with to promote an environment that is as close to its natural state as much […]

 For years, SoilKeepers has blended Biogenicals regenerative plant nutrient sprays for our estate lawn restoration and maintenance projects.
 As our knowledge of plant microbes management deepens, we have decided that we need to need to use compost teas only from local compost.
 This tea has a limited shelf life so we are brewing a few […]